Beware this is Gmail keyboard shortcuts cheat sheet.

 Simply, press “M” to mute the email thread.
 So, that you won’t be notified of further replies to the specific email thread.

-Finally, these are the most important Gmail shortcuts hand-picked by us that you should be using.
+Finally, these are the most important Gmail keyboard shortcuts cheat sheet hand-picked by us that you should be using.
 It will help you become more productive and also save a lot of time.

 Do you know about other interesting but useful Gmail shortcuts?
 Having problems using them?
 Let us know through the comments section below.